DeepsMoseli/DeepsMoseli.github.io/projects/project-8.md

 <ol>
     <li>
       <a href = "https://arxiv.org/abs/2209.00213">
-        Public Parking Spot Detection and Geo-localization Using Transfer Learning</a> : <i>Published in the<a href='https://2022.sacair.org.za/wp-content/uploads/2022/12/SACAIR2022_ConferenceProceedings.pdf'> Proceedings of the 3rd Southern African Conference for Artificial Intelligence Research (SACAIR 2022), pages 109-124
+        Public Parking Spot Detection and Geo-localization Using Transfer Learning</a> : <i>Published in the<a href='https://2022.sacair.org.za/wp-content/uploads/2022/12/SACAIR2022_ConferenceProceedings.pdf'> Proceedings of the 3rd Southern African Conference for Artificial Intelligence Research (SACAIR 2022), pages 109-124, ISBN: 978-0-6397-1978-8,
-      </a>, acceptance rate : 60.2%</i>
+      </a>acceptance rate : 60.2%</i>
     </li>
     <li>
       <a href="../pdfs/Comparision_of_Adversarial_and_Non_adversarial_LSTM_Music_Generative_Models_arXiv.pdf">Comparision of Adversarial and Non-adversarial LSTM Music Generative Models